Yaveen123/HSC-Content/Biology/Module 8 - Non-infectious diseases/practice-exam-4.md

 **1. What is the primary focus of an epidemiological study?**
 (A) To diagnose individual patients with non-infectious diseases.
-(B) To study the distribution, patterns, and causes of disease in populations.
+➡️(B) To study the distribution, patterns, and causes of disease in populations.
 (C) To develop new pharmaceutical treatments for genetic disorders.
 (D) To investigate the cellular mechanisms of cancer development.

 **2. In 2022, a town of 10,000 people had 500 existing cases of type 2 diabetes.
 During 2023, 50 new cases were diagnosed.
 Which statement is correct?**
 (A) The incidence of diabetes in 2023 was 5%.
-(B) The prevalence of diabetes at the end of 2023 was 5.5%.
+➡️ (B) The prevalence of diabetes at the end of 2023 was 5.5%.
 (C) The incidence of diabetes in 2023 was 5.5%.
 (D) The prevalence of diabetes at the start of 2023 was 0.5%.